-The next page contains a form that you only have to fill out once.
-Once you have completed the form, click "Save” and you are good to go!
+The next page contains a form that you only need to fill out once.
+Once you have completed the form, click "Save," and you are good to go!

 The Katalon Recorder is an updated version for the obsolete Selenium IDE.
 It is a powerful automation tool focused on testing.

-It also supports a lot of popular programming languages such as Java, C#, Ruby, Python, etc. It is useful for recording, replaying, debugging and displaying test results for Chrome.
+It also supports many popular programming languages, such as Java, C#, Ruby, Python, etc. It is useful for recording, replaying, debugging and displaying test results for Chrome.

 Creating and managing test cases are a breeze, and playing automated test cases takes a few simple clicks.
 It is also one of the fastest tools available for web automation.

 Automating web activities is a necessary part of all web app development.
-User experience and debugging rely on it.
-Automating the filling out of forms can also be of immense benefit to ordinary users.
 Regardless of what you do online, there's something these automation extensions can do for you.

 Want to make your browsing experience even better?
 Pin extensions to the Chrome toolbar, fix scrolling issues, and get rid of those annoying ReCAPTCHA images too.
 You can also speed up your browsing experience.